TANF-Comtech/PFB-Nextjs/README.md

 ## Getting Started

-If you haven't run this project before, use `yarn` and Node `v14.x`.
-This project will likely move over to Node `v16.x` in 2022 but we're bound by AWS Lambda's Node version, and they're still on `14`.
+If you haven't run this project before, we're using `yarn` and Node `v16.x`.
 To get started, make sure your running right version of Node and then run `yarn` and install dependencies:
 ```bash
 node -v # should show v14.x.x, recommend using nvm
 yarn install # should output a bunch of install scripts, ignore warnings